Core inflation in Japan's capital slows in December but no bar for further BOJ hikes

-TOKYO, Dec 26 : Core consumer inflation in Japan's capital slowed in December on moderating cost pressure for food but stayed above the central bank's 2 per cent target, data showed on Friday, firming the case for further interest rate hikes.
+TOKYO: Core consumer inflation in Japan's capital slowed in December on moderating cost pressure for food but stayed above the central bank's 2 per cent target, data showed on Friday (Dec 26), firming the case for further interest rate hikes.

 The data backs up the Bank of Japan's view that core inflation will slide below its 2 per cent target in coming months on easing cost pressure, before resuming a more demand-led increase that justifies additional rate increases.